MoulikArora21/justbuyit-nextjs/README.md

 ## Task Requirements

-This was the internship task.
+This was the assigned task.
 Here's what was asked and what I did:

 **Main Task - Done:**